wschenk/willschenk.com/content/articles/2020/server_templating_with_terraform/index.md

 export TF_VAR_linode_token=$LINODE_TOKEN
 ```

-In this script, we are setting up a Ubuntu linode server with our local ssh keys installed.
+In this script, we are setting up a Debian linode server with our local ssh keys installed.
 (It installs the public key found in `~/.ssh/id_rsa.pub`.)

 [`linode.tf`](`linode.tf`)
 {{% code file="articles/2020/server_templating_with_terraform/linode.tf" language="tf" %}}